-- Strengthen efforts to enhance grant and loan forgiveness programs for all educators and school personnel to minimize the cost of higher education required for a high-quality and diverse education workforce. - Exempt substitute teachers and other variable hour employees from coverage under the Affordable Care Act. - Ensure licensing and certification requirements for school nutrition workers are a state responsibility. - Ensure all licensing and certification requirements for high school teachers are flexible enough to support work in dual enrollment programs particularly in rural areas. - Provide school districts with immediate access to all relevant student data, including academic, social, emotional, criminal and behavioral. - Reduce and simplify the paperwork and application requirements for E-Rate. - Streamline IDEA procedures by permitting parents and school personnel to opt-out of processes and paperwork related to IEPs to allow more time for teaching and learning. - Support the preservation and expansion of resources for future and current teachers to address the teacher shortage issue. - Ensure flexibility of Pell grants to be available for students regardless of age or current school enrollment.
+- Strengthen efforts to enhance grant and loan forgiveness programs for all educators and school personnel to minimize the cost of higher education required for a high-quality and diverse education workforce. - Exempt substitute teachers and other variable hour employees from coverage under the Affordable Care Act. - Ensure licensing and certification requirements for school nutrition workers are a state responsibility. - Ensure all licensing and certification requirements for high school teachers are flexible enough to support work in dual enrollment programs particularly in rural areas. - Support increased flexibility to states in granting teacher/educator certification to hard-to-staff positions, including special education. - Provide school districts with immediate access to all relevant student data, including academic, social, emotional, criminal and behavioral. - Reduce and simplify the paperwork and application requirements for E-Rate. - Streamline IDEA procedures by permitting parents and school personnel to opt-out of processes and paperwork related to IEPs to allow more time for teaching and learning. - Support the preservation and expansion of resources for future and current teachers to address the teacher shortage issue. - Ensure flexibility of Pell grants to be available for students regardless of age or current school enrollment.